Bluebell Flower Meaning:

-Shakespeare and Bluebell Flower Meaning
+Shakespeare and Bluebell Symbolism

 The play Cymbeline is thought to be one of Shakespeare’s final plays.
 The storyline involves deceit, seduction and forgiveness.
 The play is loosely based on the historic Celtic king Cunobeline.
 In Cymbeline, Act IV, Scene 2, the character Arviragus exclaims: